Merging main survey wave to COVID-19 study wave

 I see that the user guide for the COVID-19 study says you can do this but there is not much detail on how to actually go about doing this merging.

-Updated by Annette Pasotti 3 months ago
+Updated by Annette Pasotti over 1 year ago

 - Category set to COVID-19